3ichael7ambert/sketchbook-react-express/readme.md

    - **Express Backend Repository:**
       - **URL:** [Sketchbook Express Backend](https://github.com/3ichael7ambert/sketchbook-express-backend/tree/ae692228b49ab90cea685562a356f8089ffae8eb)
       - **Description:** The backend repository contains the Express server code responsible for handling API requests.
 Developers can contribute to backend features, database interactions, and overall server functionality.

-**Note:** Ensure that appropriate authentication and authorization mechanisms are in place to protect user data and drawings.
-Additionally, the provided URLs and endpoints should be used responsibly and in accordance with the project's terms of service.